 5 Security Review

 When going over an application and reviewing an anonymous user, there are three things that most often trigger a red flag (indicating the application is not secure): * An anonymous user role that reuses the module roles from the regular application user * An anonymous module role that has write access but no instance access XPath constraint * An anonymous module role that has full read access on an entity

 Whenever you see any of these situations, you should carefully consider if these parameters are necessary for what you want to achieve.

 Always be aware that limiting data in pages does NOT make your application secure.
 The only way to make an application secure is by specifying access rules on all of your entities and limiting the instances of objects that you are allowed to see.

 Any user can talk directly to the API by downloading a tool that can post messages to a URL and trying to send JSON queries to the platform.
 This simulates communication between the browser and the server, because the server doesn’t care who sends the messages as long as they match what is allowed within the session.

 If you have anonymous access, you need to limit the access to as few entities as possible and never give full read access to all attributes if it is just for selecting items.
-For example, if an anonymous user is allowed to see a project name, then only give read access to the project name and not the full entity.
+For example, if an anonymous user is allowed to see an app name, then only give read access to the app name and not the full entity.